TOP 10 BEST BASEBALL CARDS IN THE WORLD

 A true “one-of-a-kind” card featuring matching swatches of fabric with prospective star Kyle Drabek’s signature.
 As the lowest serialized parallel out of only 50 made for his hyped draft year, its exclusivity and attractiveness to teams made it a blockbuster.
 While Drabek’s career didn’t quite pan out, it proved the potential for modern rookie patches to skyrocket in value depending on serial numbers, aesthetics and a players reputation coming into the pros.

-Read also: 76 TOPPS BASEBALL CARDS
+Read also: HOW MUCH CAN BASEBALL CARDS GO FOR

 1909-11 T206 Honus Wagner (PSA NM-MT 8): ($3.12 million)